yearn/veYFI/README.md

 The boost mechanism will calculate your earning weight by taking the smaller amount of two values:
 - The first value is the amount of liquidity you are providing.
 This amount is your maximum earning weight.
-- The seccond value is 10% of first value + 90% the amount deposited in gauge multiplied by the ratio of your `veYFI Balance/veYFI Total Supply`
+- The second value is 10% of first value + 90% the amount deposited in gauge multiplied by the ratio of your `veYFI Balance/veYFI Total Supply`.
 ```
 min(AmountDeposited, (AmountDeposited /10) + (TotalDepositedInTheGauge * VeYFIBalance / VeYFITotalSupply * 0.9))
 ```
-When a user interact with the gauge, the boosted amount is snapshoted untill the next interaction.
+When a user interacts with the gauge, the boosted amount is snapshotted until the next interaction.
-The rewards that are not distribbuted because the balance isn't fully boosted are distributed back to veYFI holders.
+The rewards that are not distributed because the balance isn't fully boosted are distributed back to veYFI holders.

 ### Gauge YFI distribution